Islandora/islandora_checksum_checker/README.txt

 Configuration
 =============

+You should visit the admin form for this module at admin/islandora/checksum_checker and indicate the datastreams you want to have checked.

-This module implements hook_cron() to add populate a Drupal Queue API queue of items to check.
+Also, this module implements hook_cron() to populate a Drupal Queue API queue of items to check.
 No configuration is required other than making sure you are running cron on your Islandora site.

 Author/maintainer
 =================